cs123-stanford/cs123-stanford-2024/docs/schedule/labs/fall-24/lab-6.rst

 Lab 6: Do What I Say
 =============================================

-*Goal: For this lab, you will explore with we can use LLMs and speech recognition to control Pupper to do a variety of tasks!
-Next you will benchmark this method against using a pre-trained CNN or Resnet architecture for speech recognition.*
+*Goal: Explore how we can use LLMs and speech recognition to control Pupper to do a variety of tasks!
+Benchmark this method against using a pre-trained CNN or Resnet architecture for speech recognition.*

 For this lab, we are going to implement a speech recognition pipeline to command Pupper with voice/speech input.
 To do so, we will be implementing various capabilities in ROS, which is a skill you will likely need for your final projects as well.
 If anything is not working as expected or you have any questions, please ask a TA.